Trip Date: August 11-13, 2000

 Way Points: Cooper River & Pete Lake & Lemah Meadow & Chimney Creek & Sunrise Knob (trail hike & off-trail hike & rock scramble)

-Campsite: Sunrise Knob
+Campsite: Sunrise Knob (Elev.
+4650 feet)

 Approximate Stats: 19 miles traveled; 6000 feet gained & lost.

-Chimney Rock: south peak via East Gully – August 22, 1999
+>>> Chimney Rock: south peak via Pete Lake—Chimney Glacier—East Gully – August 1999

 The Main Peak of Chimney Rock is a vertical tower of black rock that lords over the Alpine Lakes Wilderness core and tantalizes climbers from numerous vantage points throughout the central Cascades.
 During our first attempt to climb her last year, we did not allow enough time but managed to summit the South Peak.
 This year, we gave ourselves a full day to climb the Main Peak.

-Day 1 – Trailhead to Sunrise Knob:
+Day 1: Trailhead to Sunrise Knob

 Jim and I started out on the Pete Lake trail around 3:00pm Friday afternoon.
 The trail is dusty, but is in great shape.
 We left the trail at the first switchback in the avalanche path, just as Beckey’s book mentions, and proceeded up the Chimney Creek drainage to our base camp.
 There is a climber’s trail that begins at an obvious logjam that provides an excellent creek crossing.
 It is faint to start, but becomes more well-defined.
 Beckey describes the climber’s trail as 200 yards into the forest from the avalanche slope; however, we found that the trail is only about 20 yards inside the forest, adjacent to the avalanche path.
 It is marked in places with orange flagging.
+We bivied on the top of a high rock buttress that we named “Sunrise Knob” (4.5 hours from TH), just below the moraine and overlooking the waterfalls.
+The multiple peaks of Chimney Rock tower overhead.

 - Chimney Rock Above Chimney Glacier

-Day 2 – Chimney Rock Summit Climb:
+Day 2: Chimney Rock Summit Climb

 The next morning, we left camp at 6:00am and started up the moraine to the base of the Chimney Glacier.
 The easiest (and least glamorous) way to reach the upper glacier was a grungy, wet gully in the rock band.
 The icefall had opened up considerably and left barely enough room to skirt by on a short pitch of hard, 45-degree glacier ice.
 The bergschrund was large, but enough ice blocks had tumbled into the moat and formed a ramp and platform from which we could easily access the rock.